A Guide to the

 -- Layne Taylor, HC

-she attended school that year.
-Her father was principal at the Glendale
+that year.
+Her father was principal at the Glendale Female College, which is

-Their Past and Present.
-This implies that Maggie was attending
+Past and Present.
+This implies that Maggie was attending that

 of Cincinnati and Hamilton County, Ohio; Their Past and Present